cidetec-energy-storage/cideMOD/README.rst

 cideMOD
 =======
-CIDETEC's open-source tool **cideMOD** is based on the Doyle--Fuller--Newman model :cite:p:`Doyle1993` in which the physicochemical equations are solved by Finite Element methods using the `FEniCS`_ :cite:p:`fenics` library.
+CIDETEC's open-source tool **cideMOD** is based on the Doyle--Fuller--Newman model in which the physicochemical equations are solved by Finite Element methods using the FEniCS library.
 It enables doing physics-based battery cell (herein after cell) simulations with a wide variety of use cases, from different drive cycles to studies of the SEI growth under storage conditions.